Loans are a form of financial aid that MUST BE be paid back.

 - be enrolled in 2020-2021 courses (with the exception of Study Abroad students);

 - and first time borrowers must complete online entrance counseling and complete a Master Promissory Note (MPN).

-Loan applications for the 2017-2018 academic year are available online Parent PLUS and Stafford Loan applications
+Loan applications for the 2020-2021 academic year are available online Parent PLUS and Stafford Loan applications

 First time Federal Stafford Direct Loan borrowers must wait 30 days from the first day of your scheduled start dates of classes to receive your first disbursement.
 If this date does not fall on one of the scheduled disbursement dates, please refer to the Pell Grant scheduled disbursement dates for alternate dates to receive loans.